ycpcs/cs350-fall2016/lectures/C++_templates.md

 <br>
 Note that each method name is qualified with the name of the class *and template definition* (and no visibility specifiers are present in the definitions).
-One other issue with C++ templates is that since *.cpp* files are compiled separately *before* they are linked with other source files, methods with templates would have no way of knowing which class **```T```** to be instantiated with.
+One other issue with C++ templates is that since *.cpp* files are compiled separately *before* they are linked with other source files, methods with templates have no way of knowing which class **```T```** to be instantiated with.
 This issue can be resolved in one of two ways:

   - The method definitions can be placed into the header file with the class declaration.
 That way the compiler will know which versions of the templated methods to instantiate based on the usage in the source file that includes the header (through the preprocessor stage of compilation).

-  - Specific implementations can be added to the end of the *.cpp* file which will create concrete implementations for all the methods using the specified types.
+  - Specific implementations can be added to the end of the *.cpp* file (as shown in the example above) which will create concrete implementations for all the methods using the specified types.
 Unfortunately, with this approach the class can only be instantiated for these types and thus is not truly generic.
 Thus in the example above, only **```ArrayList<int>```** or **```ArrayList<double>```** could be used.
 One advantage, though, is it does prevent the class from being instantiated for objects that may not be valid, e.g. if **```T```** would require certain interface methods.